romainsacchi/carculator/README.md

 # Coarse

-A parameterized Python model to calculate the energy consumption and life cycle assessment of cars.
+A parameterized Python model to calculate the life cycle material and energy requirements of cars.

 Integrates well with [Brightway](https://brightwaylca.org/) and [presamples](https://github.com/PascalLesage/brightway2-presamples).